electricbookworks/electric-book-workflow/README.md

 Note: If you have a colon in any element ID – for instance if you've used [kramdown's footnote syntax](http://kramdown.gettalong.org/quickref.html#footnotes) – EpubCheck will return an 'invalid NCName' error.
 You need to replace those colons with another character.
 If your invalid IDs follow a set pattern (as kramdown's footnote references do), you can replace-all quickly.
 For instance, replace `fnref:` with `fnref-` and `fn:` with `fn-`.

 For general guidance on creating epubs with Sigil, check out [our training material](http://electricbookworks.github.io/ebw-training/) and the [Sigil user guide](https://github.com/Sigil-Ebook/Sigil/tree/master/docs).

+## Mobi output

+If you need a MOBI file for Kindle, we recommend putting your EPUB into [Kindlegen](http://www.amazon.com/gp/feature.html?docId=1000765211).
+If you don't want to use the command-line, just open the EPUB with the [Kindle Previewer](http://www.amazon.com/gp/feature.html?docId=1000765261), which automatically converts to MOBI using Kindlegen and saves the MOBI file to a folder beside your EPUB.

+If Kindlegen cannot convert the EPUB, we've found that adding it to [Calibre](http://calibre-ebook.com/) first, then (without converting) give Calibre's version to Kindlegen.

+Calibre gives you greater control over specific ebook conversions, but we've found Kindlegen converts some CSS better (e.g. floats and borders).